Understanding Capital Gains Tax When Selling Property in North Carolina

 Withholding Taxes on Real Estate Transactions: What Sellers Need to Know in NC

-This means if you do not reside in North Carolina, a portion of the proceeds from your home sale may be withheld and sent to the state’s Department of Revenue to cover potential state income taxes owed.
-The current withholding rate is determined by either 4% of the property’s sale price or a calculated gain from the transaction, whichever is less.
+This means that if you don’t live in North Carolina, the state’s Department of Revenue may keep some of the money from the sale of your home to pay any state income taxes you owe.
+At the moment, the rate of withholding is either 4% of the house’s sale price or an estimated gain from the deal, whichever is less.

 Understanding this aspect of the transaction helps avoid surprises and ensures that all financial obligations are met when selling property in North Carolina.